cocos/cocos-docs/en/scripting/reference/coding-standards.md

      */
     ```

-- A multiline comments that needs to be exported to the API document
+- A multiline comments that needs to be exported to the API document:

     ```js
     /**